RJuanJo/etl_workshop2/README.md

 ### Setup <a name="setup"></a> ###

-_First of all, create a new folder and clone this repository, you must have installed the following programs:_
+_First of all, create a new folder and clone this repository._

+You must have installed the following programs:

    - **[Python](https://www.python.org)**
    - **[PostgreSQL](https://www.postgresql.org/download/)**